Year 1 findings:

 In spring 2015 we ran a series of workshops for publishers, librarians and researchers to look at the strengths, weaknesses, opportunities and threats of a variety of open access business models for monographs.
 A full analysis of the workshops is available to read.

-To help respond to the need for researchers to feel better equipped to make decisions about whether to publish their monographs in open access or not, we have developed a Guide for Arts, Humanities and Social Science Researchers to Open Access Monograph Publishing.
-This will be released in June 2015.
+To help respond to the need for researchers to feel better equipped to make decisions about whether to publish their monographs in open access or not, we have developed a Guide to Open Access Monograph Publishing for Arts, Humanities and Social Science Researchers.